FiloSottile/mostly-harmless/README.md

-# "Automated Testing with go-fuzz" material
+# "Automated Testing with go-fuzz" code

 Presented at GothamGo on 2015-10-02 in NYC